danielsollondon/azvmimagebuilder/troubleshootingaib.md

 1. Image Template Submission
 2. Image Build

-## Image Template Submission Errors
+## Get Status/Error of the Template Submission or Template Build Status
-Errors for template submission occur during the submission, and will be returned at submission, there is no log for these.
+If you need to recheck the status of the template submission, o, and get the error by checking the status of the template build run the code below, and check `ProvisioningStatus`, or `LastRunStatus`.

-If you need to recheck the status of the submission, and get the error by checking the status of the template:
+> Note!
+Errors for template submission occur during the submission, and will be returned at submission, there is no log for these, but you can dumo the status, to get the error.

 ### Linux
 ```bash